 How does CallScore determine what a “Lead” is?

 To start, we looked at hundreds of thousands of phone calls from 10-15 of our main customer industries.
 We looked at the demographics of our customers, and what similarities they had in their calls.
 Our machine model looks at words from a transcription of a call and uses them as a quality indicator.
 But we also look for detractors from those words, like if a caller says “I’m looking to make an appointment.”
 The receptionist responds “We’re not taking appointments at this time.”
 CallScore picks up the word “appointment” but notes that the respondent said “not taking appointments” as a detractor.
 So that would not be qualified as a lead.

 How can utilizing CallScore help marketers refine their content strategy and ad spend?

-I think that being able to see where a majority of your leads are coming from and which mediums they’re coming from without having to listen to every single phone call or ask your sales team about calls removes the human aspect and is a little more similar to how a marketer looks at something like AdWords.
+I think that being able to see where a majority of your leads are coming from and which mediums they’re coming from without having to listen to every single phone call or ask your sales team about calls removes the human aspect and is a little more similar to how a marketer looks at something like Google Ads (AdWords.)
 You can pull a report and look at which campaigns your leads came from.
 It allows you to decide where to spend your money based on hard data.

 How can someone set up CallScore, and what’s the fee?

 You can set up CallScore by accessing the CallScore configuration page through the Intelligence menu in the settings section of your account.
 It’s as simple as clicking a slider from “off” to “on” and clicking save.
 You can also customize whether you want to only score first-time callers, calls tagged a certain way in a call flow or based on call’s duration.
 And best of all it’s free!

 How do you plan to keep developing CallScore?